u-gupta/Tickster/README.md

 handle requests from the user and send it to the correct team that should handle the ticket.
 - System Architecture: The system has four classes:
-  - The main class handles the arguments provided to decide which agent to implement.
+  - The main class (Tickster) handles the arguments provided to decide which agent to implement.
 According to the implemented agent, it calls the relevant class while taking some input from the user if necessary.
   - The Basic class creates the network (or takes it from input if provided on